Latte Art Instructor: Microfoam & Pouring Technique

 Frequently Asked Questions

-What makes good Latte Art?
+What makes good latte art?

-Why does no pattern appear for me?
+Why doesn't a pattern appear for me?

 What is the ideal milk temperature?